-1. That the Cabinet be recommended to note the action plan implementation updates and indicative costs of achieving net zero by 2023 for the Council's operations, subject to the consideration of any further recommendations made by the Committee.
+1. To note the action plan implementation updates and indicative costs of achieving net zero by 2030 for the Council's operations, subject to the consideration of any further recommendations made by the Policy Advisory Committee's.

 Biodiversity and Climate Change Action Plan Update and Estimated Costs for Achieving Net Zero 2030